appsody/website/content/tutorials/BuildANewCloudNativeExpressAppWithAppsody.md

 };
 ```

 The code creates an instance of an Express.js app, and then registers a handler for `get()` requests on `/` that sends a response of `"Hello from Appsody!"`.
 It must export a function that returns an Express router or application.
 The function is called with an `options` argument, which can be ignored.
 For more information about the `options` argument, see the [`nodejs-express` Stack README](https://github.com/appsody/stacks/tree/master/incubator/nodejs-express).
-The app is then mounted at the application root.
+The app is mounted at the application root.

 The [express-pino-logger](https://registry.npmjs.org/express-pino-logger) is registered as middleware, so: